psycedelicAI/high-security-facility-concept/FAQ.md

 ### Why is the repository organized into folders?

-The structure helps separate foundational material, architecture, operations, extensions, strategy, evaluation, and commercial material so the repository is easier to navigate and understand.
+The structure helps separate foundational material, architecture, operations, extensions, strategy, evaluation, commercial material, and long-form external framing so the repository is easier to navigate and understand.

 ### What belongs in foundational?